 Heat large sauce pan or dutch oven over medium high heat.
-Add olive oil and sliced mushrooms.
+Melt butter, add olive oil and mushrooms.
 Saute until the mushrooms have reached a nice rich color.
-Remove to bowl and set aside. (we like to add the mushrooms to a large bowl and just strain the gravy right over the mushrooms)
+Remove mushrooms to bowl and set aside. (we like to add the mushrooms to a large bowl and just strain the gravy right over the mushrooms)

-Into the same pan, melt butter, add onions and garlic.
+Into the same pan, melt 1/2 cup butter, add onions and garlic.
 Saute until onions are soft.
 Add the flour and cook until thick and bubbly and slightly brown in color.
 About 4-5 minutes.

 TASTE FOR SEASONING, more salt, more pepper?
 This can vary based on the sodium content of your stock.

-Strain over a mesh colander to remove the onions and garlic pieces (if desired).
-Add mushrooms back to the gravy along with the sage.
-Serve warm or store in a container for up to 3 days.
-Heat on stove top or in microwave before serving.
+Strain over a mesh colander to remove the onions and garlic pieces.
+Add the mushrooms back in.
+Add back to pot on stove to serve immediatley or store in sealed container for up to 3 days.

 Tips to make Easy Mushroom Gravy: